matheuspokkkk/ufrjComp1/README.md

 # ufrjComp1
 ufrj's comp1 course homeworks.. classes taught using python2

-any sugestions are welcome since i am trying to learn =)
+since i am just trying to learn, any sugestions are welcome =)